LTmadness/ValheimBetterServerConfig/README.md

 Lets you remove password from a dedicated server
-Easy config file with all of the options at your fingertips Extra configurable settings added to what is already accessible to you in valheim Bash console commands that you can run withchout going into the game, full list of commands can be found using command - help
+Easy config file with all of the options at your fingertips Extra configurable settings added to what is already accessible to you in valheim Bash console commands that you can run without going into the game, full list of commands can be found using command - help

 ## Skill/Experience